jojostx/larasubs/README.md

 ## Usage

-To start using it, you just have to add the given trait to your `User` model (or any entity you want to have subscriptions):
+To start using it, you just have to add the `HasSubscriptions` trait to your `User` model (or any model you want to have subscriptions):

 ```php
 <?php